6thquake/react-material/docs/README.md

-# Material-UI docs
+# React-Material docs

-This is the documentation website of Material-UI.
+This is the documentation website of React-Material.

 To start the docs site in development mode, from the project root, run: